patternfly/chatbot/packages/module/patternfly-docs/content/extensions/chatbot/examples/Analytics/Analytics.md

   "posthog-js": "^1.194.4"
 ```

-This depends on your local setup.
-If you pull in
-the chatbot codebase as dependency into your project, you are already set.
+Depending on your local setup, this might not be necessary.
+For example, if you pull the ChatBot codebase as a dependency into your project, you don't need to add it as an additional dependency in your package.json.

 ##### Adding providers